 This policy applies to advertisers using enhanced conversions for web, enhanced conversions for leads, store sales, or store sales (direct upload).

 Collecting customer information

-Unless you are an advertiser that sells your products through retailers (see below), when using Store sales (direct upload), you may only upload first-party data, which is defined as customer information that is shared directly with you by the customer.
-This may be gathered from your websites, apps, physical stores (including offline transaction data), or other situations where customers shared their information directly with you.
+Unless you are an advertiser that sells your products through retailers (see below), you may only upload first-party data, which is defined as customer information that is shared directly with you by the customer.
+This may be gathered from your websites, apps, physical stores (including offline transaction data), or other places where customers interact with your business.

 If a third party who you have authorized uploads data into your Google Ads account on your behalf (“Third Party Uploader”), then you must also (1) ensure in writing that the Third Party Uploader complies with these policies, and (2) where required by applicable laws, have written agreements in place with such Third Party Uploaders.

 Examples of where you can collect customer data

-- Customers who purchased an item from your website or physical store.
+- Customers who purchased an item from your website, app, or physical store

 - Customers who registered to receive marketing messages

-- Customers who signed up for your loyalty program.
+- Customers who signed up for an account / your loyalty program

 - You may not upload information that is prohibited by law, including information about minors.
-Don't upload any data relating to individuals under the age of 13 or that was collected from any site or app directed to children under the age of 13.
+Don't upload any data (1) that you know relates to individuals under the age of 13 or (2) that was collected from any site or app directed to children under the age of 13.

 - You may not upload transaction information related to the sensitive categories, described below.
 You may only use Google’s approved API or interface to upload customer information.